Against Syracuse last night, the beard didn't turn Bonner into Samson, but it did help turn him into a difference maker.

 His performance was deemed more critical because forward Tony Gaffney, an energy source off the UMass bench, was in street clothes after suffering a knee injury in Saturday's NIT win over Akron.
 That gave Bonner something else to think about.

 "It was definitely in the back of my mind because Tony's a big part of the team," said Bonner.
-"More so, I think I just
+"More so, I think I just changed my mentality in terms of just playing with confidence."

 Last night, Bonner was called from his spot on the bench when Milligan picked up his second personal foul with 9:57 left in the first half.
 Syracuse's starting lineup consisted of 6-11 Donte Green, 6-9 Arinze Onuaru and 6-8 Kristof Onegaet and without Gaffney, Bonner was the only Minuteman taller than those three.